-Velocity Frequent Flyer’s Velocity eStore is one of the handiest sites out there for increasing your Velocity point balance, and in the run up to Christmas they are offering double points at a wide range of partner online retailers.
+Velocity Frequent Flyer’s Velocity eStore is one of the handiest sites out there for increasing your Velocity Points balance.

-None of them are especially worth looking at as a means of specifically earning points – but if you have plans to shop online for gifts for family and friends, then figuring out what you can earn in return either by using the Velocity estore or as cashback through CashRewards is worth a couple of minutes of your time.
+They have a wide range of partner online retailers, and if you have plans to shop online for gifts for family and friends, then figuring out what you can earn in return either by using the Velocity eStore or as cashback through CashRewards is worth a couple of minutes of your time.

-The Velocity eStore just works too—it’s very functional and stable, and gets you out to your destination online store fast, even though it’s not mobile optimised.
+The Velocity eStore just ‘works’ too—it is very functional and stable and gets you out to your destination online store fast, even though it is not mobile-optimised.

-While it’s earn rates are a little lower than Qantas’ on, say, iTunes for example – the pure variety of retail partners still, in my view, make it the best destination for Australian’s who are frequent flyer program neutral to start earning points online.
+While its earn rates are a little lower than Qantas’ on, say, iTunes, for example, the pure variety of retail partners still, in my view, makes it one of the best destination for Australians to start earning points online.